joecof/resume.joeco.me/README.md

-# joeco.me
+# resume.joeco.me
-A web portfolio developed with the MERN stack.
+A online resume for Joe Fong.